NREL/hsds-examples/datasets/US_Wave.md

 it will be updated to include all other U.S. regions by 2022.
 The timeline for extending the dataset is as follows:

-- West Coast United States: Dataset Available
+- West Coast United States: Available
-- East Coast United States: TBD
+- East Coast United States: Available
-- Alaskan Coast: October 2020
+- Alaskan Coast: TBD
-- Hawaiian Islands: October 2020
+- Hawaiian Islands: Available
 - Gulf of Mexico, Puerto Rico, and U.S. Virgin Islands: TBD
-- U.S. Pacific Island Territories: Dec 2021
+- U.S. Pacific Island Territories: TBD

 ## Model